callaa/rustpile/README.md

 Run `cargo run --example` to get a list of available example programs.
 E.g. running `cargo run --example layer_fillrect` will run the example program in `dpcore/examples/layer_fillrect.rs`.
 It writes out a file named `example_layer_fillrect.png` you can view.

-The `drawpile-cli` tool currently does the same job as `dprectool`.
-In the future, it will also incorporate the functionality of `drawpile-cmd`.
+The `drawpile-cli` tool combines the functionality of `dprectool` and `drawpile-cmd`.
+It can be used to convert between text and binary encoded recordings and to render recordings.

 ## Current status